Love (The Juliana Theory album): Composition

 Love is an alternative rock album that saw the group move away from the emo sound of their earlier work, drawing comparison to Audiovent and Jimmy Eat World.
+In an interview, Detar stated that the album "hopefully [shows] we've grown up a bit and our music reflects the fact that were not just listening to stuff like Jawbreaker anymore.
+Not that we always were, but you know (...), early on we played stuff that was just post-punk and nothing else, we still love that kind of music, but we just wanna do different stuff."

-It mixed the anthemic nature of Iron Maiden, the pop sound of The Joshua Tree (1987)-era U2, the energy of Sunny Day Real Estate and the melodies of Led Zeppelin guitarist Jimmy Page, alongside incorporated elements of folk rock, hip hop, grunge, power metal and post-punk.
+The album mixed the anthemic nature of Iron Maiden, the pop sound of The Joshua Tree (1987)-era U2, the energy of Sunny Day Real Estate and the melodies of Led Zeppelin guitarist Jimmy Page, alongside incorporated elements of folk rock, hip hop, grunge, power metal and post-punk.
 Some of the heavier tones were attributed to Waltler, as Detar referred to him as "a much more aggressive player", and could "feel the power ... even on softer stuff [as] he's still laying into the drums pretty hard."
 Though Detar later attributed that to himself and his past experience in Zao: "I think after I wasn't playing heavy music anymore there was always a part of that that seeped into my writing but it didn't really come into play until this record."
 Shortly after the album's release, bassist Chad Alan felt that the album was a "little too long" and thought they some of the songs should have been dropped.
 He also mentioned that they recorded three more songs that were kept off the album.